greywen/spark-node/README_EN.md

 **[简体中文](README.md)** | **English**

-`gy-spark-node` is an unofficial open-source project providing the Nodejs SDK for the SparkDesk WebSocket API (https://console.xfyun.cn/services/cbm).
+`spark-node-sdk` is an unofficial open-source project providing the Nodejs SDK for the SparkDesk WebSocket API (https://console.xfyun.cn/services/cbm).
 It now supports ModelVersion, allowing users to choose from a variety of model versions, including the V2 model.
 The upstream documentation is available here: https://www.xfyun.cn/doc/spark/Guide.html

 This project can be used for developing chatbots and virtual assistants capable of communicating with users in natural language.